wp-plugins/catablog/readme.txt

 = I installed CataBlog, now where is it? =

-Look for the CataBlog section in your WordPress admin section either at the very bottom of the left hand menu or underneath the comments section.
+Look for CataBlog in your WordPress Admin Panel right underneath the Comments section.

 = How do I add a new item to my catalog? =

-Login to the Admin section of your WordPress blog and go to the CataBlog section by clicking its icon right below the comments section.
-Now you can click "Add New" next to the page title or in the CataBlog menu section.
+Login to the Admin Panel of your WordPress blog and go to the CataBlog section by clicking its icon right below the Comments section.
+Now you can click "Add New" next to the page title or in the CataBlog menu itself.

 = Where can I learn more about CataBlog? =

-goto http://catablog.illproductions.net and read the documentation.
+go to http://catablog.illproductions.net to learn more about CataBlog and its official documentation.

 == Changelog ==

+= 0.8.5 =
+* JavaScript Lightbox type effect can now be enabled for larger previews of your catalog item's thumbnails.
+* Catalog items are not sortable in the list view until you enter sort mode, helping stop accidental modifications.

 = 0.8.1 =
 * Memory leak fix, the plugin is more efficient with system resources and memory.